 - Enter a name for the template, and then click Publish.

-- Specify where the template applies using the options under WHERE DOES THIS TEMPLATE APPLY?, then click Publish again to save your changes.
+- Specify where the template applies using the options under WHERE DOES THIS TEMPLATE APPLY?, then click Update to save your changes.

 - Click Edit with Oxygen to design the template.

 Display the content that your template applies to using the Inner Content element.

 To add an Inner Content element to a template, click +Add > Basics > Other > Inner Content.

 The area covered by the Inner Content will be editable with Oxygen for each item the template is applied to.

 If no inner content is created with Oxygen, the WordPress content will be used instead - whether it is a post, page, WooCommerce product, bbPress forum topic, or anything else created within WordPress.